 Trump goes ‘all-in’ to protect GOP majority in final midterm stretch, planning ad and rally blitz

-EXCLUSIVE: President Trump's campaign operation is planning an advertising blitz for the final two-week stretch before the midterms, as part of a multi-million-dollar bid to help Republicans keep control of Congress, Fox News has learned.
+EXCLUSIVE: President Trump's campaign operation is planning an advertising blitz for the final two-week stretch before the midterms, as part of a multimillion-dollar bid to help Republicans keep control of Congress, Fox News has learned.

 The commitment, according to the campaign, includes a $6 million TV and digital ad buy set to launch next Monday and last through Election Day.
 The campaign also is sending $3 million to the Republican National Committee to boost GOP campaigns, while Trump plans to host at least 10 more "Make America Great Again" rallies in support of Republicans before the election.

-All told, the president's campaign reports, the nearly $10 million commitment is part of over $20 million the operation is spending on the midterm elections, including rally costs.
+All told, the president's campaign reports, the nearly $10 million commitment is part of more than $20 million the operation is spending on the midterm elections, including rally costs.

 “President Trump is all-in for the midterms to lead the GOP to victory on Election Day,” Trump Campaign Manager Brad Parscale said in a statement Tuesday.
 “His winning spirit is energizing Americans across the country to get out the vote and keep the momentum of our America First agenda going strong.”

 Trump's 2020 campaign already has amassed a massive war chest, raising roughly $100 million to date.
-He enters his re-election with a sizeable fundraising advantage against any Democratic candidate, but will draw down some of that this fall in the fight to keep Congress in Republican hands.
+He enters his re-election battle with a sizable fundraising advantage against any Democratic candidate, but will draw down some of that this fall in the fight to keep Congress in Republican hands.

 'President Trump is all-in for the midterms.'

-The MAGA rallies being held on a regular basis serve a dual purpose -- boosting GOP candidates in the midterms while allowing Trump to connect with his base and keep them energized ahead of the looming 2020 re-election fight.
+The MAGA rallies being held on a regular basis serve a dual purpose -- boosting GOP candidates in the midterms while allowing Trump to connect with his base and keep them energized ahead of the looming 2020 fight.
 Since the summer, Trump has held 20 such rallies so far.
 Over the last several months, Trump and Vice President Pence also have attended dozens of candidate and GOP committee fundraisers, according to the campaign.

-At the two-week mark, Republicans are seen as holding the edge in the race for control of the Senate while Democrats remain favored in the race for the House -- but their advantage is narrowing in recent polling.
+At the two-week mark, Republicans are seen as holding the edge in the race for control of the Senate, while Democrats remain favored in the race for the House -- but their advantage is narrowing in recent polling.
 According to the latest NBC-Wall Street Journal Poll, in competitive districts, Democrats and Republicans are in a dead heat on the question of which party should control Congress.
 A Washington Post survey out Tuesday reported that Democrats hold a "statistically insignificant lead" in battleground districts.

 The ultimate impact of Trump's policies and presence on the campaign trail remains to be seen, but he has shown no hesitation about latching his name and his brand to Republican candidates across the country -- most recently, former primary rival Ted Cruz, during a Texas rally Monday night.
 While many Democrats are trying to damage GOP incumbents by linking them to Trump, some of those same incumbents are openly embracing the Trump agenda and the president's visible campaign role.